Fantom-foundation/go-opera/src/poslachesis/README.md

 ## Transfer example.

-In this section will be described example of transfering tokens from one node to another.

-1. Check balance of our node to check that we have something to transfer.
+* Check the balance to ensure the node have something to transfer

 ```sh
 ./lachesis balance